Celtic have fitness edge over Arsenal - McDonald

+Celtic striker Scott McDonald believes his team has an edge over Tuesday night's Champions League rivals Arsenal.
 The Hoops host the Gunners in the first leg of their Champions League qualifier and although the North Londoners will go into the contest as favourites, McDonald believes the Glaswegians have a fitness advantage after already taking on Dinamo Moscow in the past two weeks.

 "We certainly hope that's the case," said the striker.
 "Arsenal will have a big game this weekend when they take on Everton, but we will have played a couple of games more than them by the time Tuesday night comes around.